An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

 \paragraph{\textbf{Layman explanation:}} A sample’s self-information increases the further it lies from the mean of the data, especially if it does so along directions where the data varies less.
 This distance, measured by the Mahalanobis metric, provides a principled way of quantifying how typical or atypical a given point is relative to the distribution of other points.

 This equation directly relates a sample’s entropy contribution to its likelihood under the dataset’s distribution.

 The Mahalanobis distance quantifies how far a sample deviates from the mean, making it a natural proxy for self-information.
 Samples close to $\mu_w$ have higher likelihoods and lower entropy, while those further away contribute greater uncertainty.
-This formulation provides a probabilistic approach to clustering, where samples are distinguished based on their deviation from the global covariance structure.
+This formulation provides a probabilistic approach to clustering, in which samples are distinguished by their deviation from the cluster-conditioned covariance structure.

 \paragraph{Score Function for Cluster Identification}